The Site

 Residential

-Residential spaces at HOME are called cells — like the cells of a living organism.
+Residential spaces at HOME are called dwellings — like the dwellings of a living organism.
 Each one is fairly self-sufficient, private, and simple.
 They can take different forms: purpose-built cabins, modular buildings, tiny houses, or converted structures.

 Family homes